Tuqaq: Maliknamah

-The Maliknamah, which was drafted during the reign of Tuqaq's great-great-grand-son Alp Arslan (r.
+The Maliknamah, which was drafted during the reign of Tuqaq's great-great-grandson Alp Arslan (r.
 1063-1072) from oral lores, was perhaps the only significant text to document the earliest history of Seljuqs and Tuqaq, in particular.
-The relevant information was obtained from Amir Inanj Beg, a clan-elder with extensive knowledge of genealogies.
-Though Maliknamah is not extant, extracts concerning our subject survive in a few works — al-Kāmil fit-Tārīkh by Ibn al-Athir [1231 CE], Aḵbār al-Dawlat al-Saljūqīya by Ibn Husayni [early 13th c], Chronicon Syriacum by Bar Hebraeus [mid 13th c.], and Rawżat aṣ-ṣafāʾ by Mirkhvand [late 15th c.]
+The relevant information was obtained from Amir Inanj Beg, a clan elder with extensive knowledge of genealogies.
+Though Maliknamah is not extant, extracts concerning our subject survive in a few works—al-Kāmil fit-Tārīkh by Ibn al-Athir [1231 CE], Aḵbār al-Dawlat al-Saljūqīya by Ibn Husayni [early 13th c], Chronicon Syriacum by Bar Hebraeus [mid 13th c.], and Rawżat aṣ-ṣafāʾ by Mirkhvand [late 15th c.]
 Besides, Ibn al-Adim's Bughyat al-Talab fī Tārīkh Ḥalab quotes Beg directly and was likely derived from Maliknamah.

 Saljuq-nama

-Saljuq-nama — dedicated to Toghrul III — drafted in 1175, note Seljuq to be the son of Luqman; neither is Tuqaq mentioned nor is any detail provided about Luqman.
+Saljuq-nama, dedicated to Toghrul III and drafted in 1175, notes that Seljuq is the son of Luqman.
+Tuqaq is not mentioned, and no details are provided about Luqman.
 The many histories that derive from the Saljuq-nama reproduce the genealogy.
-Some historians assert Luqman to be a misreading of Tuqaq; however, it might be that its author Zahir al-Din Nishapuri had intended to allude to the eponymous Koranic sage than any historical persona.
+Some historians assert Luqman to be a misreading of Tuqaq; however, it might be that its author, Zahir al-Din Nishapuri, had intended to allude to the eponymous Koranic sage than any historical persona.

 Others

-Ibn Hassul — who served as the secretary of Tughril (r.
-1037 - 1063) and whose epistle pre-dated the Maliknamah — discusses early Seljuqid history but does not mention Tuqaq; however, he ascribes the conflict alluded to Tuqaq in Maliknama, with most of its details, to Seljuq.
+Ibn Hassul—who served as the secretary of Tughril (r.
+1037 - 1063) and whose epistle pre-dated the Maliknamah—discusses early Seljuqid history but does not mention Tuqaq; however, he ascribes the conflict alluded to Tuqaq in Maliknama, with most of its details, to Seljuq.
 Jirjis al-Makin Ibn al-'Amid's al-Majmu` al-Mubarak described Tuqaq in the context of early Seljuqid history but does not cite any source.